Geneva to Alpe d’Huez

 This extraordinary road bike tour in France will take you through the Alps from the shores of Lake Geneva to the world-famous alpine resort of Alpe d'Huez.
 Follow the path of Tour de France cyclists through some of France's most famous cols: Colombiere, Aravis, Saisies, Madeleine, Telegraphe, Galibier, and Alpe d'Huez.

-Tackle tough climbs to be rewarded by some of the most breathtaking views France has to offer!
+Tackle tough climbs and be rewarded by some of the most breathtaking views France has to offer!

 If this tour seems like too much, check out our full list of bicycle tours in France.